 Disciplinary actions and procedures taken by the college are administrative in nature and a result of the violation of college policy.
-Issues handled by civil/criminal courts that also may have an impact on the college may be heard by the Student Conduct and Community Standards Office without infringing on Constitutional rights.
+Issues handled by civil/criminal courts that also may have an impact on the university may be heard by the Student Conduct and Community Standards Office without infringing on Constitutional rights.

 Back to Top